Cooking With Janica

 An overhead view of crock pot beer boiled garlic and onion peanuts next to a pint of beer.

 Whether it’s this recipe, spicy cajun, or some other fun combination of ingredients you can come up with, you won’t regret trying this twist on the original shelled peanut.
+You can also try making boiled peanuts in the Instant Pot instead.

 This post contains affiliate links (when you buy we make a little money at no cost to you).
 See our disclosure for more information.